settermjd/laminas-phone-number-validator/README.md

 ![The Account Info panel of the Twilio Console, showing a user's Account SID, Auth Token, and phone number, where the Account SID and phone number have been partially or completely redacted.](./docs/images/twilio-console-account-info-panel.png)

 > [!CAUTION]
-> Use a package such as [PHP Dotenv][phpdotenv-url] to keep these out of code and avoid them accidentally being tracked by Git (or your version control tool of choice), or your deployment tool's secrets manager is strongly encouraged.
+> Use a package such as [PHP Dotenv][phpdotenv-url] to keep credentials, such as the Twilio Account SID and Auth Token out of code, and avoid them accidentally being tracked by Git (or your version control tool of choice), or your deployment tool's secrets manager is strongly encouraged.

 ## Contributing